 An extreme lack of food is causing severe hunger and malnutrition across South Sudan, Yemen and the Horn of Africa.

-Around 30 million people are experiencing alarming levels of food insecurity while 10 million are at risk of famine across these regions.
-They’ve warned as many as 1.4 million children could die of starvation in the coming months.
+Around 30 million people are experiencing alarming levels of food insecurity.
+As many as 1.4 million children could die of starvation in the coming months.